 When the chicken is fully cooked, remove it to a bowl and place the pan back on the heat.
-Add 1 tbsp of your oil and when it's heated you can throw in the shrimp.
+Add 1 tbsp of oil and when it's heated, add the shrimp.
 While they're cooking, season the shrimp with the garlic powder and a pinch of pepper (if you wish).
-You'll know they're done when they turn pink, and they can be removed to the same bowl as the chicken.
+You'll know they're done when they turn pink (a few minutes).
+Transfer to the same bowl as the chicken.

 Once it starts to boil, turn down the heat just slightly and simmer (covered) for about 15-20 minutes.

 Feel free to throw in your bell peppers at any time while the mixture is simmering.
 Since we have two small children I added the bell peppers right away in order to make sure they were soft.
 If you prefer them only slightly tender, leave the peppers out at this stage.